-Table Base Information Population Approach Course Methodology Assumptions Name Reference Item Actual / Estimate Source methodology Assumptions Table 1.1.1: Return on assets No BoP Reference cells in the template Earnings before interest and tax, Total assets, Return on assets Actual N/A - Populated based on formulas referencing supporting schedules.
+Table Base Base Information Base Information Sauras Assumptions Name Reference ltem Actual / Estimate Source Methodology A Table 1.1.1: Return on assets No BoP Reference cells in the template Earnings before interest and tax, Total assets, Return on assets Actual N/A - Populated based on formulas referencing supporting schedules.
 All categories in this template are based on the AER's designed formulae that references the supporting tables within the workbook.
 Earnings before interest and tax References earnings before interest and tax (EBIT) in 'Table 2.1: Statement of pipeline revenues and expenses'.
 Total assets References total assets in 'Table 3.1: Pipeline assets'.
-Return on assets Calculated as: Earnings before interest and tax divided by Return on Assets.
+Return on assets N/A Calculated as: Earnings before interest and tax divided by Total Assets.